Playground: Nineteenth-century playgrounds

-In the 19th century, developmental psychologists such as Friedrich Fröbel proposed playgrounds as a developmental aid, to imbue children with a sense of fair play and good manners.
-In Germany, a few playgrounds were erected in connection to schools.
-In the 1840s in Britain, the Home and Colonial Infant School had a playground for pupils that included climbing structures, seesaws and parallel bars.
+In the 19th century, developmental psychologists such as Friedrich Fröbel proposed playgrounds as a developmental aid to instill in children a sense of fair play and good manners.
+In Germany, a few playgrounds were erected near schools.
+In the 1840s in Britain, the Home and Colonial Infant School had a playground for pupils that included climbing structures, seesaws, and parallel bars.

 Thomas Carlyle called for the establishment of public playgrounds within industrial cities such as Manchester, England, in Past and Present (1843), saying that "every toiling Manchester" ought to have "a hundred acres or so of free greenfield, with trees on it, conquered, for its little children to disport in".
 The first purpose-built public playgrounds were subsequently created in 1846 in Peel Park in Salford and Queen’s Park and Philips Park in Manchester.

-Later in the 19th century, the Metropolitan Public Gardens Association (1882) became an important advocate for children's playgrounds in London, in part at least to provide a steady supply of healthy and strong working-class children for the army, navy and factories.
+Later in the 19th century, the Metropolitan Public Gardens Association (1882) became an important advocate for children's playgrounds in London, in part at least to provide a steady supply of healthy, strong working-class children for the army, navy, and factories.
 One of the first playgrounds in the United States was built in San Francisco's Golden Gate Park in 1887.

 Twentieth century playgrounds

 Playgrounds in Britain

-The engineer and philanthropist Charles Wicksteed became an important advocate of children's playgrounds from the 1920s.
-He manufactured robust equipment, including swings, slides and other playground equipment.
-The National Playing Fields Association also promoted playgrounds across the middle of the century - one of its founding aims was to 'secure proper playgrounds for children' - which in their mind equated to manufactured equipment.
+The engineer and philanthropist Charles Wicksteed became an important advocate for children's playgrounds from the 1920s onward.
+He manufactured robust equipment, including swings, slides, and other playground equipment.
+The National Playing Fields Association also promoted playgrounds across the middle of the century (one of its founding aims was to "secure proper playgrounds for children"), which in their mind equated to manufactured equipment.

-In post war London, pioneering designers, charities and child advocates, including Lady Allen of Hurtwood, popularised the concept of the ’junk playground’ - where children played with rubble, built structures and invented their own entertainment.
+In post-war London, pioneering designers, charities and child advocates, including Lady Allen of Hurtwood, popularised the concept of the "junk playground", where children played with rubble, built structures and invented their own entertainment.
 'Bombsites and waste ground were transformed into hives of activity by children and progressive educationalists.'
 Allen campaigned for play facilities for children growing up in the new high-rise developments in Britain's cities and wrote a series of illustrated books on the subject of playgrounds, and at least one book on adventure playgrounds, spaces for free creativity by children, which helped the idea spread worldwide.

 In 2019, there were more than 26,000 children's playgrounds in the UK.